aaronmorillo7/Lab-desarrollo-de-software/home/trustText/trustText.md

 ---
-text: This is a trust text that Ill change
+text: This is a trust text that Ill change it later
 ---